 The map above shows the pre-1974 counties of Cumberland and Westmorland, divided into their "Wards" - and those parts of the former counties of Yorkshire and Lancashire now included within the county of Cumbria.

-Click anywhere within a ward's boundaries, and a pop-up will appear with a list of townships/parishes.
-These are the Civil Parishes as they existed around 1900.
+Click on the WARD NAME (about the middle of it, except for ‘Cumberland’ ward – the end of it) and a pop-up will appear with a list of townships/parishes.
+These are the Civil Parishes as they existed around the 1890s.
 Click on a name, and you will be taken to the page for that place.